Cwantic/Documentation/Python/index.md

 1. The list of all scripts (of all type)
 2. The files (and directories) used in the script - select a file shows it in the editor (6)
 3. The properties of the script (Type, Name, Input, Output...)
-4. The **requirements.txt** of the virtual environment of the script
+4. The **requirements.txt** of the eventual virtual environment of the script
 5. The chatGPT help - [See chatGPT page for more information](https://documentation.metapiping.com/Python/chatGPT.html)
 6. The Python **Editor** - or image viewer if you select an image in the file explorer (2)